-Anders Hejlsberg is quite a famous personality, being a Technical Fellow in the Developer Division of Microsoft, Hejlsberg is popularly known as the influential creator of the development tools and various programming languages.
+Anders Hejlsberg is quite a famous personality, being a Technical Fellow in the Developer Division of Microsoft, Hejlsberg is popularly known as the influential creator of development tools and various programming languages.
 He’s a chief designer of C# programming language as well as a key participant in the development of the Microsoft .NET Framework.
 Since its release in 2000, the C# programming language has actually gained huge adoption and now is standardized by ISO and ECMA.

-Before connecting with Microsoft in 1996, Hejlsberg was an employee of Borland International Inc. Being a principal engineer, Turbo Pascal was originally written by Andres Hejlsberg, an integrated development, and architect of the successor, Delphi.
+Before connecting with Microsoft in 1996, Hejlsberg was an employee of Borland International Inc. Being a principal engineer, Turbo Pascal was originally written by Anders Hejlsberg, an integrated development, and architect of the successor, Delphi.

 Early & Career Life

-Andres studied engineering at Denmark’s Technical University but didn’t graduate.
+Anders studied engineering at Denmark’s Technical University but didn’t graduate.
 Though in 1980, he started writing various programs for the Nascom microcomputer, which includes the Pascal compiler that was marketed as a Blue Label Software for Nascom-2.
 But, soon he rewrote this for DOS and CP/M, marketing it as Compas Pascal & then as PolyPascal.

-After that, this product was given license at Borland, and then integrated into IDE which became the Turbo Pascal system.
+After that, this product was given a license at Borland, and then integrated into IDE which became the Turbo Pascal system.
 PolyPascal was in competition with Turbo Pascal.
 The compiler was highly inspired by “Tiny Pascal” compiler “Algorithms and Data Structures = Programs by in Niklaus Wirth”, an influential computer book of that time.

 Life at Borland

 In hands of Borland, Turbo Pascal became a huge hit commercially as a Pascal compiler ever.
-Andres Hejlsberg stayed with PolyData till his company came under financial stress, during that time, he shifted to California and there he became the Chief Engineer in Borland.
+Anders Hejlsberg stayed with PolyData till his company came under financial stress, during that time, he shifted to California and there he became the Chief Engineer in Borland.
 There he stayed until 1996.
 At this time he went ahead and developed Turbo Pascal, and became a lead architect for his team that produced a replacement for the Turbo Pascal, Delphi.

 Life at Microsoft